 Aim and scope

 In this meta-analysis, we investigated action-inaction asymmetries of emotions and counterfactual thoughts.
-We included counterfactual thoughts as those have been commonly studied with and have been shown as being associated with emotions.
+We included counterfactual thoughts as those have been shown as being associated with emotions.
 We focused on these dependent variables as these were the first initial demonstrations of action-inaction asymmetries, and based on our experience in conducting replications in this domain these dependent variables seem to be the most commonly studied in the action-inaction domain.

 The current project will not cover action-inaction asymmetries regarding moral judgments and decisions.
 Some of those asymmetries have already been investigated in other meta-analyses, such as in the meta-analysis on omission bias by Yeung et al. (2021).
-Omission bias and action-effect are related but distinct, with different dependent variables, moderators of interest, and theoretical paradigm (see Feldman et al., 2020 and Yeung et al., 2021 for more details).
-Norm theory is a framework that has been used to try and align omission bias with action-effect (Feldman et al., 2020) yet this remains to be studied further, and there are other competing theoretical explanations for both effects (decision justification theory, action-effort link, etc.) that seem more suitable for explaining one effect yet not the other.
+Omission bias and action-effect are related but distinct, with different dependent variables, moderators of interest, and theoretical paradigms (see Feldman et al., 2020; Yeung et al., 2021 for more details).
+Norm theory is a framework that has been used to try and align omission bias with action-effect (Feldman et al., 2020) yet this remains to be studied further, and there are other theoretical explanations for both effects (decision justification theory, action-effort link, action-causality-link, etc.) that seem more suitable for explaining one effect yet not the other.

 We aimed to address the following research questions: 1) What is the overall empirical support for the action effect?
 2) What factors moderate the action-effect?
 3) Under what conditions are action-effect weakened or reversed into inaction-effect?